 When a certificate renewal occurs, the key pair, Not After date, and the data of the Distinguished Name and Subject Alternative Name of the certificate remains the same as the first issuance.
-For that reason, Multicert reuses the previous verified information in its sole description.
+For that reason, Multicert reuses the previous verified information in its sole description within the limits of information reuse described in section 4.6.1 of CPS.